advanderveer/ep/v2/README.md

              precedense, so redirect hook should be put in front of
 - [ ] SHOULD test the redirect hook in the rest example

+- [ ] COULD  limit the header lenght used during negotiation so it doesn't allow for DDOS attacks
 - [ ] COULD  make a response hook that sets cookies
 - [ ] COULD  add some (optional) reflect sparkles for creating the handle func since the reflecting can be done out of the hot path.
 Maybe take